j-abed/j-abed.github.io/_posts/2025-01-06-Day 5 Good Things Jar.md

 ### Inspiration and Skills Recap

-Ashley Sumner’s quote perfectly captures the spirit of this project:
+The quote Ashley shared perfectly captures the spirit of this project:

 > **This January, start the year with an empty jar.
 Every week you add a note with a good thing that happened.
 On New Year’s Eve, empty the jar and read about the amazing year you had.**